BTS-CM/Norns/about.md

 All three mythological entities use the character "[ð](https://en.wikipedia.org/wiki/Eth)" however this character isn't supported by the Bitshares platform so the modern English language equivalent of "th" was chosen over "d" to substitute "ð".

-## Why an amplitude of 12.612612612% ?
+## Why an amplitude of 5.303030303% ?

-In the UK, a maximum of 0.8% per day 'interest' is enforced on loans; whilst the Norns potentially do not fall under jurisdiction of such regulations, the decision was made to pre-emptively adhere to these UK regulations so that no amplitude migration would be potentially required in the future.
-An amplitude of 12.612612612% results in just under 0.8% per day increase from trough to peak.
+In the UK, a maximum of 0.8% per day 'interest' is enforced on loans; whilst the Norns potentially do not fall under jurisdiction of such regulations, the decision was made to preemptively adhere to these UK regulations so that no amplitude migration would be potentially required in the future.
+An amplitude of 5.303030303% results in just under 0.8% per day increase from trough to peak.

+Peak value: `1 + (5.303030303/100)` = 1.05303030303
+Trough value: `1 - (5.303030303/100)` = 0.94696969697
+Daily rate: `(((Peak/Trough)-1)/14)*100` = 0.8

 ## 13 months in a year?